Kareem Hunt Apologizes, Says He’s Embarrassed Over Hotel Assault In ESPN Exclusive

 — KCTV5 News (@KCTV5) December 2, 2018

 According to ESPN‘s Lisa Salters, it was Hunt himself who reached out to request Sunday’s (December 2) sit-down.
 “Honestly I just want to let the world know how sorry I am for my actions.
 It’s been a tough time for me and I’m extremely embarrassed because of that video,” he’d open up the NFL Countdown feature by stating.

-When asked if he cared to share his side of the events that unfolded inside of the Metropolitan at the 9 lobby ten months ago, all Hunt would say is that some words were exchanged that he took exception to, but that he ultimately doesn’t believe the details matter considering he indeed hit the woman in question and is taking full blame for everything that transpired on that date.
+When asked if he cared to share his side of the events that unfolded inside of the Metropolitan at the 9 lobby ten months ago, all Hunt would say is that some words were exchanged that he took exception to, but that he ultimately doesn’t believe the details matter, considering he did indeed hit the woman in question and is taking full blame for everything that transpired on that date.
 Hunt was also up front with a claim of responsibility for misleading Chiefs executives when he was initially questioned about the incident.

 “I’m asking for forgiveness.
 I definitely believe I deserve forgiveness.
 Everything is happening fast right now and I just want everybody to forgive me,” Hunt eventually wrapped his apology up by stating.
 “I know it’s going to be hard.
 I made a bad choice and I’m not going to let this bring me down.”